-Name Customer Accesses MVPD's Website With Initial Login Authorization Attributes Available Summary Customer requests access to Online Content Access service at an MVPD website.
-MVPD authenticates Customer and provides authorization status for video content the Customer wishes to consume.
-Authorization attributes are used to filter content.
-Actor(s) Customer plays role of Subscriber MVPD plays role of Service, Content, Authentication and Authorization Providers Pre-Conditions in Addition to 5.1.3 None Trigger Customer naviagates to MVPD's web portal Terminates Customer closes session at MVPD's web portal Main Steps 1.
-Customer navigates to MVPD's web portal, which is acting as the SP.
-2. Customer selects "Sign In" and is prompted for login credentials.
-3. Customer, acting as a Subscriber of the MVPD, uses his credentials to login to the AnP.
-4. The AnP sends the results of the login to the SP along with authorization attributes.
-SP verifies Customer authentication and displays filtered video content based on the Customer's subscription for selection.
-6. Customer selects video content.
-7. SP sends authorization status request to MVPD's AzP, for selected content.
-8. AzP determines Customer authorization status for requested content and responds to SP.
-9. SP verifies that Customer is authorized to access content.
-10. SP allows Customer to access/consume selected video content from Content Provider.
-Post-Conditions Subscriber has access to desired video content online.
+ner requests access to Online Content Access service at an MVPD website.
+MVPD authenticates ner and provides authorization status for video content the Customer wishes to consume. zation attributes are used to filter content. ner plays role of Subscriber per plays role of Subscriber plays role of Service, Content, Authentication and Authorization Providers ner naviagates to MVPD's web portal ner closes session at MVPD's web portal ustomer navigates to MVPD's web portal, which is acting as the SP. ustomer selects "Sign In" and is prompted for login credentials. ustomer, acting as a Subscriber of the MVPD, uses his credentials to login to the AnP. ne AnP sends the results of the login to the SP along with authorization attributes.
+P verifies Customer authentication and displays filtered video content based on the Customer's abscription for selection. ustomer selects video content.
+P sends authorization status request to MVPD's AzP, for selected content.
+P determines Customer authorization status for requested content and responds to SP.
+P verifies that Customer is authorized to access content.
+P allows Customer to access/consume selected video content from Content Provider. iber has access to desired video content online.

 Name Customer Accesses MVPD Website Without Initial Login Summary Customer selects content from an MVPD website prior to Online Content Access.
 MVPD authenticates Customer and provides authorization status for video content the Customer wishes to consume.
-Actor(s) Customer plays role of Subscriber MVPD plays role of Service, Content, Authentication and Authorization Providers Pre-Conditions in Addition to 5.1.3 None Trigger Customer naviagates to MVPD's web portal Terminates Customer closes session at MVPD's web portal

-Name Customer Accesses MVPD Website Without Initial Login Main Steps 1.
-Customer navigates to MVPD's web portal, which is acting as the Service Provider.
-2. Customer selects video content.
-3. Customer, acting as a Subscriber of the MVPD, uses his credentials to login to the AnP.
-4. The AnP sends the results of the login to the SP.
+Actor(s) Customer plays role of Subscriber MVPD plays role of Service, Content, Authentication and Authorization Providers Pre-Conditions in Addition to 5.1.3 None Trigger Customer naviagates to MVPD's web portal Terminates Customer closes session at MVPD's web portal Main Steps Customer navigates to MVPD's web portal, which is acting as the Service Provider.
+Customer selects video content.
+Customer, acting as a Subscriber of the MVPD, uses his credentials to login to the AnP.
+The AnP sends the results of the login to the SP.
 SP verifies Customer authentication and sends authorization status request to the MVPD's AzP, for the selected content.
 6. AzP determines Customer authorization status for requested content and responds to SP.
 7. SP verifies that Customer is authorized to access content.
 8. SP allows Customer to access/consume selected video content from Content Provider.
 Post-Conditions Subscriber has access to desired video content online.